openhive-network/devportal/_tutorials-javascript/stream_blockchain_transactions.md

     '0000000000000000000000000000000000000000000000000000000000000000';

-//connect to server which is connected to the network/production const client = new dsteem.Client('https://api.steemit.com');
+//connect to server which is connected to the network/production const client = new dhive('https://api.hive.blog');
 ```

-Above, we have `dsteem` pointing to the live network with the proper chainId, addressPrefix, and endpoint.
+Above, we have `dhive` pointing to the live network with the proper chainId, addressPrefix, and endpoint.
 Because this tutorial requires active transactions to see some data.

 #### 2. Stream blocks<a name="stream-blocks"></a>